-The VAT return shows whether the company is to declare VAT every month or every third month.
-Three-monthly VAT is declared and paid in May, August, November and February.
+The VAT return shows whether the company is to declare VAT every month or quarterly.
+Quarterly VAT is declared and paid in May, August, November and February.

 Turnover exceeding 40 million

 The company submits a return once per month but pays twice